One Thousand Children: Emotional Trauma Continued After The War Was Over

+Descriptions: Holocaust Child Survivors, Hidden Children, OTC, Kindertransport

-Hidden Children of the Holocaust; OTC had similar trauma; OTC are Holocaust Child Survivors
+Hidden Children of the Holocaust; OTC as Holocaust Child Survivors

 Hidden Children of the Holocaust are those children who were hidden in some way during the Holocaust from the Nazis in occupied Europe, hidden so as to avoid capture by the Nazis.

 One sub-group even of Hidden Children are children who, during the Holocaust, were placed into the care of a "foster-family," usually Catholic, and raised as-if one of the family.

 These Hidden Children were saved from murder by the Nazis.
 Nonetheless, all of them, including those in "foster-families," suffered great trauma at the time, and also later both consciously and subconsciously.

 OTC children went through very significant trauma, both in terms of the psychological and the practical – caused by the Holocaust.
 These trauma in large part correspond to many aspects of those trauma developed by the "foster-family" sub-group of the Hidden Children – Child Survivors who had been raised as-if one of a (generally Catholic) family.
 The OTC trauma similarly was caused by the Holocaust.
 For this reason alone, we see that OTC are Child Survivors of the Holocaust.